Salt Symposium

 David Veneziano is Safety Circuit Rider with the Iowa Local Technical Assistance Program (LTAP) at the Institute for Transportation at Iowa State University.
 He has over 18 years of experience in various aspects of transportation research, including winter maintenance safety, operations and equipment, roadway safety and operations, and Intelligent Transportation Systems.
 In addition, his experience includes outreach and training activities for safety treatments, roadside safety, work zone flagging and safety, and roadway signing and marking.

-1:10 PM – Chloride Cycling in Agriculture
+1:10 PM – Chloride Cycling in Agricultural Cropping Systems

 Carl Rosen